Kitware/CMake/Help/command/file.rst

   file(REMOVE_RECURSE [<files>...])

 Remove the given files.
-The ``REMOVE_RECURSE`` mode will remove the given files and directories, also non-empty directories
+The ``REMOVE_RECURSE`` mode will remove the given files and directories, also non-empty directories.
+No error is emitted if a given file does not exist.

 ------------------------------------------------------------------------------